shundhammer/qdirstat/README.md

         export QDIRSTAT_DESKTOP="Xfce"

-  - Of course, you can still simply use your favourite file manager if you simply change %filemanager in the default "Open File Manager Here" cleanup action to the command to start it.
+  - Of course, you can still simply use your favourite file manager if you simply use its command instead of %filemanager in the default "Open File Manager Here" cleanup action.

   - Added new standard cleanup actions: